nas5w/interview-guide/docs/questions-for-the-company.md

 I aim to leave the "questions for the interviewer" part of the interview with two outcomes:

-- The interviewer thinks "wow, this candidate is really interested in this job" and -x I have enough information to actually make that determination.
+- The interviewer thinks "wow, this candidate is really interested in this job" and
+- I have enough information to actually make that determination.

 <foot />